ttntm/ttntm/src/blog/2024/45-11ty-omnivore.md

 Right now, I'm really glad that I have a tool like Omnivore back at my disposal.
 In addition to its read-it-later functionality, subscribing to RSS feeds and email newsletters with the very same application is an absolute game changer for me - it decluttered my email inboxes significantly and made it easier to keep track of things I should actually be focusing on.

 Having the possibility of adding a reading list to my personal website based on data that I'm already aggregating anyway is a great bonus and might help others discover articles, posts etc. that they might have missed otherwise.
 It's a really convenient solution that can be added to almost any kind of website in a matter of hours.

+## Updates:

+Clayton Errington referenced this article when he built his own /bookmarks page.
+He also wrote about it: {% ext "Showing Omnivore links as Bookmarks", "https://claytonerrington.com/blog/showing-omnivore-links-as-bookmarks/" %}.